Toolswebdev/Chatgpt-eetools.eaa.api/README.md

 ----

- - <b>Note.
-So far, these things working well for ChatGPT
+ - <h2>Note.
+So far, these things working well for ChatGPT <h2>
- - <b>We are constantly investigating clever workarounds that allow us to utilize the full potential of ChatGPT.
+ - <h2>We are constantly investigating clever workarounds that allow us to utilize the full potential of ChatGPT.<h2>

  - <https://chat.openai.com/>